flysen/shibboleth/README.md

 ## Metadata

-The metadata can easily be generated via ``` /etc/shibboleth/metagen.sh -c sp-cert.pem -h MY_CNAME.ub.uu.se ```.
+The metadata can easily be generated via ``` /etc/shibboleth/metagen.sh -c sp-cert.pem -h MY_CNAME.URL ```.
 The output will then be displayed to stout in the terminal.
 Copy that to a new textfile for example named metadata.xml, we will use that later.

 ## Extra metadata